Table of Contents

 - 12 Best Personal Finance Episodes from the YNAB Podcast

-Want to spend some time exploring and organizing your finances, future, and feelings?
-Our free YNAB DIY Budget Planner workbook and email series will inspire you to change your relationship with money.
+Want to spend some time exploring and organizing your finances, future and feelings?
+Our free Change Your Money Mindset Workbook and email series will inspire you to change your relationship with money.